blakkd/faster-whisper-hotkey/README.md

 - **voxtral**: because of some limitations, and to keep the automatic language recognition capabilities, we are splitting the audio by chunks of 30s.
 So even if we can still transcribe long speech, best results are when audio is shorter than this.
 In the current state it seems impossible to concile long audio as 1 chunk and automatic language detection.
 We may need to patch upstream https://huggingface.co/docs/transformers/v4.56.1/en/model_doc/voxtral#transformers.VoxtralProcessor.apply_transcription_request

+- Due to window type detection to send appropriate key stroke, unfortunately the VSCodium/VSCode terminal isn't supported for now.
+No clue if we can workaround this.
+This is an edge case.

 ## Tricks

 - If you you pick a multilingual **faster-whisper** model, and select `en` as source while speaking another language it will be translated to English, provided you speak for at least few seconds.